The symptoms can vary. It can begin with a spiking fever, an unexplained rash, or a swollen knuckle.

 - Polyarticular arthritis, rheumatoid factor positive – this kind behaves a lot like adult rheumatoid arthritis.
 Children with polyarticular arthritis either have anti-cyclic citrullinated peptide (CCP antibody) or a protein called rheumatoid factor (RF) in their blood.
 Those afflicted with the condition have a higher risk of suffering from joint damage with erosions compared to those afflicted with other types.

 - Enthesitis-related arthritis – oftentimes, this kind of arthritis affects the spine and legs.
 Children affected can also have inflammation of the entheses (the area where the tendons join the bones).
-Enthesitis-related arthritis can also include juvenile ankylosing spondylitis (condition characterized by inflammation of spinal joints) and arthritis linked with inflammatory bowel diseases (like ulcerative colitis and Crohn’s disease).
+Enthesitis-related arthritis can also include juvenile ankylosing spondylitis (a condition characterized by inflammation of spinal joints) and arthritis linked with inflammatory bowel diseases (like ulcerative colitis and Crohn’s disease).

 - Polyarticular arthritis, rheumatoid factor negative – at least 1 in 4 children with JRA have polyarthritis.
 The condition is also more common in girls than in boys.
 Common symptoms include pain and swelling in five (or more) joints.
-In most cases, the weight bearing joints like the hips, ankles, feet, neck, and knees are affected.
-Nodules or bumps as well as low-grade fever might also develop in children with the condition.
+In most cases, the weight-bearing joints like the hips, ankles, feet, neck, and knees are affected.
+Nodules or bumps, as well as low-grade fever, might also develop in children with the condition.